-- Attach the flue adaptor using the screws supplied, ensuring the rope fireproof gasket is correctly seated. - Check that the top plate, firebricks, top baffle and log retainer have not been dislodged during transit and re-position if required.

-- 3. Slide the ashpan into position. - An ashpan handle is supplied for when the stove is in use. - Position the stove in the desired location as shown in POSITIONING AND INSTALLATION.
-Take care not to damage the floor surface. - Level the stove on the floor provided, using the levelling bolts on each leg, taking care not to damage the floor surface. - 6.
-If there are any gaps between the components, these should be filled with CLARKE fire cement to prevent smoke emissions.
+- Attach the flue adaptor using the screws supplied.
+Ensure the fireproof gasket is correctly seated. - The blanking plate will be installed in the rear of the stove when the normal flue exit is required.
+The plate is secured with a cross-bar and socket hex screw. - If the rear mounting flue configuration is to be used, the blanking plate will be fitted to the top of the stove and the flue connector to the rear panel. - Check that the firebricks, top baffle and log retaining grate have not been dislodged during transit and re-position if required. - Bolt the legs to the base of the stove using the bolts and large washers supplied as in Fig 2. - 4.
+Slide the ashpan into position. - An ashpan handle is supplied for when the stove is in use. - 5.
+Position the stove in the desired location as shown in POSITIONING AND INSTALLATION.
+Take care not to damage the floor surface. - Adjust the stove levelling bolts shown in Fig 3 until the stove is level, evenly supported and does not rock.
+Take care not to damage the floor surface. - If there are any gaps between the components, these should be filled with CLARKE fire cement to prevent smoke emissions.